bareos/bareos/docs/manuals/source/TasksAndConcepts/HowToManuallyTransferDataVolumes.rst

 On remote machine:

 -  Install full Bareos server on remote server (sd, fd, dir).
-Using the Sqlite backend is sufficient.

 -  Add the client to the remote backup server.